 Leadership will never be an exact science but neither should it be a complete mystery to those who practice it.
 Psychometric assessments are useful for giving leaders an objective view of how they behave; and how they compare in their outlook with others.
 Exploring the outputs with a qualified practitioner and coach is an excellent way to build capabilities.

-Of course, the best way for a leader to develop coaching capabilities is to be coached themselves either by their leader or by an experienced qualified coach.
+Of course, the best way for a leader to develop leadership coaching skills is to be coached either by their leader or by an experienced qualified coach.
 But their coach must have the right blend of self-awareness and questioning capability and know how to actively listen and so be able to demonstrate the right behaviours in action

 Images courtesy of Depositphotos